Trends and Developments in Antitrust Class Certification: Best Strategies in Light of Recent Court Rulings

 - Brief observations regarding class cert strategies from defendants’ perspective

-- How the presence and extent of uninjured class members may impact the evidence and methods available for analyzing:
+- How the presence and extent of uninjured class members may impact the economic analysis of:

 Daniel L. Brockett, Partner